NUMBUKU/neural_networking/README.md

 Takes the following arguments:
 * `bool write_to_terminal` Set to true by default.
 Specifies if the user wants to write the data to the terminal.
 * `bool write_to_file` Set to false by default.
 Specifies if the user wants to write the data to a file.
-* `char * path` Set to "data.txt" by default.
+* `const char * path` Set to "data.txt" by default.
 Sets the path that the file should be made at or the path of the file it should write to.

 Can throw the following errors:
 * `std::runtime_error("Please run ANN::input and ANN::add_dense_layer to initialise the net.");`